Homeopathic Treatment of Psoriatic Arthritis

 • Mild and early cases, but not immune-compromised cases, have excellent chances of recovery.

-• Moderate, severe, and 3-5 years old cases, with less use of methotrexate or other immunosuppressive medicines, have good chances of recovery.
+• Moderate, severe, and 3-5-year-old cases, with less use of methotrexate or other immunosuppressive medicines, have good chances of recovery.

 Best Homeopathic Treatment for Psoriatic Arthritis